Garden State Equality’s Anti-Bullying Helpline:

 Call Garden State Equality’s Anti-Bullying Helpline at 1 (877) NJ-BULLY anytime between 10am – 7pm Monday- Friday whether you are a bullied student or the parent or concerned friend of a bullied student.

 Call us whether you have been bullied by another student at school, after school or online.
-Call us no matter the reason you have been bullied – you do not have to be LGBT.
+Call us no matter the reason you have been bullied – you do not have to be LGBTQ.
 Garden State Equality was the driving force behind New Jersey’s new anti-bullying law, so we know it backwards and forwards.

 In January 2011, Governor Chris Christie signed the Anti-Bullying Bill of Rights (ABR), a bold new model to counter school bullying.
 Garden State Equality is proud to have been the architect of the law and to have led the historic statewide campaign for its passage.
-To help implement the law and prevent bullying, Garden State Equality visits schools to train administrators, teachers and other staff about the ABR, the New Jersey Law Against Discrimination, and LGBT cultural competency.
+To help implement the law and prevent bullying, Garden State Equality visits schools to train administrators, teachers and other staff about the ABR, the New Jersey Law Against Discrimination, and LGBTQ cultural competency.
 We also conduct a different kind of training geared especially to students, and tailor these trainings to be age-appropriate to the schools we visit.
 If you would like Garden State Equality to visit your school to do an anti-bullying training, please visit our anti-bullying training page.

-At Garden State Equality’s Youth Caucus, youth from across New Jersey – LGBT, straight and questioning – learn to advocate for equality and school safety.
+At Garden State Equality’s Youth Caucus, youth from across New Jersey – LGBTQ, straight and questioning – learn to advocate for equality and school safety.
 Meetings take place every Monday from 3pm to 4:30, either at a designated meeting place (usually 40 South Fullerton Ave, Montclair, NJ), or via Google Hangout.
 If you’d like to take part in Youth Caucus, email aaron @ gardenstateequality.org.

 ANTI- BULLYING BILL OF RIGHTS